mantis3de/game-export-pipeline-docs/docs/panels/individual-steps.md

 ---

+## Mesh Data = Object Name

+**Mesh Data = Object Name** renames each mesh data-block to match its object's name — object `Barrel_01` gets a mesh data-block named `Barrel_01`.
+This keeps the Outliner tidy and avoids the mismatched `Cube.001` / `Barrel_01` pairs that some engines and pipeline scripts trip over.

+Acts on the **selection**, or the **whole scene** if nothing is selected.

+!!! note "Shared meshes are skipped"
+    A mesh data-block used by several objects (linked duplicates) is left untouched — renaming it to match one object would be ambiguous.
+The status line reports how many were renamed and how many shared meshes were skipped.

+---

 ## Add Lightmap UV

 **Add Lightmap UV** creates a second UV channel (`UVMap.001` by default) using Blender's **Lightmap Pack** algorithm.
 The second channel is required by real-time GI and baked lighting in both Unity and Unreal Engine.